Survival of one dimensional renewal contact process: Introduction

 As we can see from the previous paragraph, the study of sufficient conditions to assure that $\lambda_c(\mu)$ is zero or positive is already intense.
 Nevertheless, it is also natural to ask whether $\lambda_c(\mu)$ is finite or infinite and this question was very little explored in the literature until now.
 Naturally if $\mu$ is degenerate (there exists $c>0$ such that $\mu\{c\}= 1$), the infection always dies out (at time $c$) and consequently $\lambda_c(\mu) = \infty$.
-It is natural to conjecture that except by this degenerate case (simultaneous extinction), the critical parameter should be finite, but we still do not have a proof for that in the literature.
+It is natural to conjecture that except for this degenerate case (simultaneous extinction), the critical parameter should be finite, but we still do not have a proof for that in the literature.
 Since $\lambda_c(\mu)$ is non-increasing in $d$, it is enough to consider the one-dimensional case.
 When $d \geq 2$, this problem becomes much simpler since we can construct an infinite infection path using each vertex only once (i.e. through a coupling with supercritical oriented percolation), avoiding dependencies within each renewal process.
-This idea was explored in the proof of Theorem $1.3(ii)$ in \cite{HUVV}, which proves that the critical parameter is finite considering a more general version of the Renewal Contact Process and the proof for the RCP($\mu$) would be analogous.
+This idea was explored in the proof of Theorem 1.3 (ii) in \cite{HUVV}, which states that the critical parameter is finite for a more general version of the renewal contact process.
+The proof for RCP($\mu$) is similar.